jhamlet/proteus/README.md

 ### Proteus.include(self, obj1, ..., objN)

-Include properties onto the prototype of 'self' from a *Constructor* function or a plain object.
+Include properties onto the prototype of 'self' from a *Constructor* function's prototype, or a plain object.
 If `obj` has a property named `self`, the properties of `self` will be merged into the passed 'self'.

 If the supplying object, `obj`, has a function named `included` it will be called with one argument, the 'self' object that was just modified.